ryanq47/WhisperNet/Documentation/ObsidianDocs/1. Task Tracker/Tasks/Plugins.md

 #### Shit to figure out:

-- [ ] Where will plugin logic live
+- [x] Where will plugin logic live
-- [ ] How will the server interact/control plugins
+- [x] How will the server interact/control plugins
 	- Gonna need a standard setup
-- [ ] How to dynamically load/setup URL's
+- [x] How to dynamically load/setup URL's
 	- Doable, ask chat GPT for this one
 - [ ] How to autheticate these external plugins are l;egit
 	- Maybe server initiates first comm? sends message to listener @ ip address, and if it responds, it's trusted?
 		- Issues here, PWNED plugin for ex.
 	- Server initiates first contact, gets HASH of external plugin code. if matches what is local, good to go?
 		- Start simple here to get it implemented
+- [ ] Dynamic URL's need a rethought
 - [ ] Data seperation.
 Need to keep that in mind, as if a plugin gets owned it would be bad if it could access other data.
 - [ ] SSL (eventually... start without it.)

 #### Solutions:

 Where will plugin logic + actual plugins live.
 All plugins will live in here.
 I originally had them broken up into subfolders, but that added complexity to the loader

+The loader itself is located in server.py

 ```

 ├── PluginEngine